Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-advanced.md

 <Syntax Object> -> <Op>
 ```

 There are only a small number of Op types on the CVM, which are roughly based on the fundamental operations required to implement the [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
-Currently these are:
+Currently, these are:

 - **Cond** - Performs a conditional branch
 - **Constant** - Loads a constant value